skyler1ackerman/issueWriter/README.md

                         Datetime object to act as deadline.
-Will get all issues closed AFTER the date provided -r REPO, --repo REPO  Repository from which issues are pulled -n SHEETNUM, --sheetNum SHEETNUM
+Will get all issues closed AFTER the date provided -r REPO, --repo REPO  Repository from which issues are pulled -si [SPECIFICISSUES [SPECIFICISSUES ...]], --specificIssues [SPECIFICISSUES [SPECIFICISSUES ...]]
+                        List of specific issues for a given Repository.
+If provided, will return sheet with given issues, regardless of other parameters entered.
+  -n SHEETNUM, --sheetNum SHEETNUM
                         The number of issues per sheet -sn SHEETNAME, --sheetName SHEETNAME